We provide a pest control service for domestic and commercial premises.

 5. A fully functioning flea emerges and the cycle starts again

-Allerdale Borough Council can provide a treatment for both rats and mice in domestic premises for which there is a charge.
+Allerdale Borough Council can provide a treatment for rats and mice in domestic premises.
+There is a charge.

 Advice will be provided to the householder on safety precautions and follow-up visits are carried out to remove any surplus bait.